haskellfoundation/haskell.foundation/resources/content/pages/who-we-are/who-we-are-en.md

       obvious: it saves a lot of time and it eliminates errors, so which company wouldn’t want it?
     role:
-  - name: Jasper Van er Jeugt
+  - name: Jasper Van der Jeugt
     location:  Interim Board Member
     avatar: './images/jv.png'
     description: |